ngneat/nx-serverless/README.md

 - lint and test: The `lint` and `test` runs only on affected projects.

-- Configure AWS credentials: The credentials needed are AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY and should be set as github secrets.
+- Configure AWS credentials: The credentials needed are `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` and should be set as Github __secrets__.

-- Deploy to staging/prod: The `prod` runs only when the branch name is prefixed with the name of the environment and deploy to the right environment while `staging` runs when the branch name is prefixed with `stg`.
+- Each branch should be prefixed with the `environment` name.
+For example, if we have a `stg-feature-name` branch and open a pull request to the `main` branch, it will set `NODE_ENV` to `stg` and deploy to this environment.

+By merging the pull request to the `main` branch, `NODE_ENV` is set to `prod`, and the deployment is done to production.

+The workflow file can have as many environments as you need.

 ## Further help